pieroproietti/penguins-eggs-book/chapter-5.md

 By executing `sudo ./get-eggs` with root privileges, it will add the necessary repositories to your system.
-On Arch Linux, it will add the `chaotic-aur` repository while on Debian-based systems, including Devuan and Ubuntu, it will add `penguins-eggs-ppa`
+On Arch Linux, it will add the [chaotic-aur](https://aur.chaotic.cx/) repository while on Debian-based systems, including Devuan and Ubuntu, it will add [penguins-eggs-ppa](https://github.com/pieroproietti/penguins-eggs-ppa).

 Not only, `get-eggs` will take cure to add [nodesource repository](https://github.com/nodesource/distributions) , when `nodejs>18` is not available on the original repositories of the distro.